 The Separation Between Trustee and Trust

 When someone serves as trustee, they hold legal title to trust property on behalf of the beneficiaries.
 That legal title does not make the property theirs in any personal sense.
-Arizona law reinforces this distinction with a straightforward rule.
+Arizona law reinforces this distinction with a simple rule.
+This applies to all types of trusts, whether revocable and irrevocable.

 Trust property is not subject to personal obligations of the trustee, even if the trustee becomes insolvent or bankrupt.

 A.R.S. § 14-10507This is one of the most important protections built into trust law.
 A trustee might face a lawsuit, a business failure, or a bankruptcy filing.
-None of those personal financial events can reach the assets held in trust.
+None of those personal financial events can reach the assets in the trust.
 The trust property belongs to the beneficiaries, not to the trustee personally.
+This protection from creditors applies whether the trust holds cash, real estate, life insurance proceeds, or any other asset.

 Why This Matters for Choosing a Trustee

-This statute provides reassurance when selecting a trustee.
-Families sometimes worry about naming a relative or friend as trustee, concerned that the trustee's own financial difficulties could put trust assets at risk.
-Arizona law eliminates that concern.
-The trustee's personal creditors have no claim on trust property, regardless of how severe the trustee's financial situation becomes.
+This statute gives families reassurance when selecting a trustee.
+Many families worry about naming a relative or friend as trustee.
+They are concerned that the trustee's own financial difficulties could put trust assets at risk.
+Arizona law removes that concern.
+The trustee's personal creditors have no claim on trust property, no matter how severe the trustee's situation becomes.

 That said, this protection runs in one direction.
 While the trust is safe from the trustee's creditors, the trustee still has a fiduciary duty to manage trust assets properly.
 A trustee who mismanages trust property can be held personally liable to the beneficiaries.
 The statute protects the trust from the trustee's problems, not the trustee from accountability.